TheSkyentist/GELATO/README.md

 How it works
 -------------

 1. First, the spectrum is loaded.
-Here, based on the emission line dictionary and redshift provided, the code determines which emission lines actually lie inside the domain of the spectrum.
+Here, based on the emission group dictionary and redshift provided, the code determines which emission lines actually lie inside the domain of the spectrum.
 It then constructs regions around these emission lines based on the region width provided.
 If regions overlap, they are merged.

 2. The base model is then constructed based on the emission line dictionary.
 The starting values are generated based on the spectrum.
 The model is then fit to the spectrum.
 The default fitting minimization is the Levenberg–Marquardt non-linear least squares algorithm.
 This can be adjusted.